 »It feels like a big family.
 Everyone carries responsibility«

 The last time the CBSO was here was in 2014 for a memorable concert with Andris Nelsons and Hélène Grimaud.
-And here they are back again with two concerts directed by Mirga.
-It will be exciting to see how the orchestra has developed under its new director.
+And here they were back again with two concerts directed by Mirga.
+It was exciting to see how the orchestra has developed under its new director.
 Mirga herself is full of praise for her players.
 In an interview for the Guardian, she said: “You feel the pride of the musicians.
 They shine not just at concerts or rehearsals but the whole time.
 It feels like a big family.
 Everyone carries responsibility.
 All the things a conductor can dream of.”

 But there is something else she appears to dream of, at least occasionally: “tyla”.
 She has added this Lithuanian word to her name, it means something like “quiet”.
 On times, a conductor’s rostrum must be one of the loudest workplaces on this planet, so this dream is understandable.
 And it says much about an artist who is acutely sensitive to the tension between calm and tumult, career and seclusion, noise and quiet.
 (7 April & 8 April)